 8 slices of good bread (I used Chorlton sourdough from The Barbikan deli)

-2 medium courgettes thinly sliced on rounds
+2 medium courgettes thinly sliced on rounds8 tablespoons ricotta

 lots of ground black pepper